sumitkumar-dhule/ComposeBeerMVI/README.md

 ### Usage

 Upon running the application, you will be presented with the main screen, which displays a list of items fetched from a remote API.
 You can interact with the UI to navigate between screens, view item details, and handle potential errors gracefully.

+###Testing

+The project includes unit tests using MockK for mocking dependencies.
+You can run these tests to ensure the correctness and reliability of the codebase.

 ### Additional Notes